-I found the original recipe for these squares over at Laura Vitale’s Youtube channel Laura in the Kitchen.
-I soon as I saw these I knew they would be a hit in our house.
-I also immediately thought of adding some dark chocolate to the mix.
+The original recipe for these squares is over at Laura Vitale’s Youtube channel Laura in the Kitchen.
+As soon as I saw these I knew they would be a hit in our house.
+Immediately, I thought of adding some dark chocolate to the mix.
 Chocolate covered key lime pie is a thing in the Florida Keys so I thought why not add a little bit of Florida to these squares.
-I also had visions of salted buttery graham cracker crumbs to make them incredible.
+Visions of salted buttery graham cracker crumbs danced in my head to make them extra delectable.
 The final result: a perfect combination of sweet, salty, creamy & tart.
 This treat is a #mustmake.

 easy peasy steps & ingredients

 This recipe pretty much takes no time at all.
 All the work is done by your freezer.
-Once the key lime pie squares are frozen, cut them into squares (obviously) and return them to the freezer so they don’t melt while you melt the chocolate and prep the graham cracker crumbs.
+Once the key lime pie squares are frozen, cut them into squares and return them to the freezer so they don’t melt while you prep the chocolate and graham cracker crumbs.

-For the salty graham cracker crumbs: this couldn’t be easier – crush up half a sleeve of graham crackers and add them into a bowl.
-Melt 2-3 tablespoons of salted butter (make sure to use salted) and add to the crumbs.
-Add in a few extra pinch of salt and toss the crumbs together until coated with butter.
-The crumbs should not be drenched, but just lightly coated.
+For the salty graham cracker crumbs: This couldn’t be easier.
+Crush up half a sleeve of graham crackers and add them into a bowl.
+Melt 2-3 tablespoons of salted butter (salted preferred) & add it to the crumbs.
+Add in a few extra pinches of salt & toss the crumbs together until coated with butter.
+The crumbs should not be drenched, just lightly coated.

 Frozen Key Lime Pie